-Electrical and electronic products may contain health and environmental harmful substances.
+Electrical and electronic products and Batteries may contain health and environmental harmful substances.
 The collection, sorting and treatment of the waste are therefore regulated in the WEEE-Directive.
-Our goal is to assist the manufacturers of electrical and electronic products (EEE) to best protect nature and the environment.
-As an approved compliance scheme for WEEE, ERP takes responsibility for the collection and treatment.
+Our goal is to assist the manufacturers of electrical and electronic products (EEE) and Batteries to best protect nature and the environment.
+As an approved compliance scheme for WEEE and Batteries, ERP takes responsibility for the collection and treatment.
 All producers and importers in Norway are required to be a member of a compliance scheme.
 An environmental fee is added to the price of goods coming out on the market.
 The amount of the fee is determined by the costs associated with collection and recycling of the product.

-In order to follow up producers and importers of EE products and resourced companies, the Norwegian Environmental Protection Agency has established the EE register.
+In order to follow up producers and importers of EE products & Batteries, the Norwegian Environmental Protection Agency has established the EE register.
 The EE register has an overview of all manufacturers and importers of EE products and informs them of what duties the waste regulations impose on them.

 Municipalities and Retailers

-All municipal recycling stations are obliged to receive EE waste from consumers – completely free of charge.
+All municipal recycling stations are obliged to receive EE and Battery waste from consumers – completely free of charge.

 Treatment of WEEE

 As a member of ERP, we ensure that all obligations are met.
 We assist in the collection, transportation and processing of discarded electrical and electronic products.
-We also take care of all reporting to the EE registry.
+We also take care of all reporting to the Producer Registry.

-ERP cooperates with Revac AS for nationwide collection and transportation solutions.
-The WEEE is shipped to their own treatment facility in Revetal in Vestfold, where it is sorted and treated in accordance with regulations on waste recycling and treatment.
-Useful products are for reuse.
+ERP cooperates with Stena Recycling, MetallCo AS and HRS MetallCo AS for nationwide collection and transportation solutions.
+The WEEE and Batteries are shipped to their treatment facility where it is sorted and treated in accordance with regulations on waste recycling and treatment.
+Useful products are set aside for reuse.
 They extract valuable resources such as steel, copper, aluminum and other valuable metals for reuse.
 The goal is that most of the waste will go back in to the cycle.

-At European level, ERP has collected and treated over 3 million tonnes of WEEE since its startup in 2002.
-It corresponds to 12 million refrigerators and 39 million televisions.
-In Norway, we have collected 231,000 tonnes since 2011, approximately 30,000 tonnes a year.
+At European level, ERP has collected and treated over 4 million tonnes of WEEE since its startup in 2002.
+It corresponds to approximately 396 Eiffel Towers or 146 Color Magic ships since 2005.